-- Emissions associated with the purchase of goods and services (supply chain). - Emissions associated with business travel by plane, train and car. - Emissions resulting from the internal transportation of materials (logistics, subcontracted to an external company). - Emissions from employees commuting to the workplace.
+- Emissions associated with the purchase of goods and services (supply chain). - Emissions associated with business travel by plane, train and car (private vehicles, shared leasing, rented vehicles, manager's vehicles and taxis). - Emissions resulting from the internal transportation of materials (logistics, subcontracted to an external company). - Emissions from employees commuting to the workplace.